Indian Solar Power Sector

 Chandigarh, February 28, 2018: Marking the commissioning of its second rooftop solar project in the city, Hartek Solar Pvt Ltd, the rooftop solar arm of the Chandigarh-based Hartek Group, has successfully executed a 10- kWp project at Sanatan Dharam Mandir, Sector 32, Chandigarh.
 Based on state-of-the-art remote monitoring system, the project was inaugurated by Chandigarh MP Kirron Kher today.

 The 10-kWp system comprising 320 Wp modules will generate 13,500 units of electricity annually, which will offset 15 Tonnes of carbon dioxide.
-Equipped with a 10-KVA inverter, the 10-kWp plant will have a hi-tech remote monitoring system which will give regular updates through web interfaces and smart phones on the performance of the plant, aid lower downtimes and have quicker fault detection tools aimed at optimising generation.
+Equipped with a 10-KVA inverter, the 10-kWp plant will have a hi-tech remote monitoring system which will give regular updates through web interfaces and smartphones on the performance of the plant, aid lower downtimes and have quicker fault detection tools aimed at optimising generation.

 Known for its unmatched product design and high-quality standards, the company has set up a special non-invasive structure to ensure more robust working of the plant.